Priyal-bestpeers/JWT-api-auth/README.md

 By following these best practices, you can ensure that your application remains secure and provides a seamless experience for your users.
 ```

-Please replace the placeholder comments (`# ...`) with your actual code for generating JWT, authentication, and any other implementation details.
-This README file provides a structured guide for implementing JWT-based authentication in a Ruby on Rails application.